October 11, 2024 | Natalie Webber

 Before flying with your scooter, there are several things to consider, which we will cover below.

-It’s also useful if your scooter is easily foldable or dismantlable, as this will allow the airline to store it more easily in the hold.
+It’s also useful if your scooter is a dismantlable or folding mobility scooter, as this will allow the airline to store it more easily in the hold.

 Before booking any flights, it’s important to check whether the airline has any restrictions regarding equipment such as mobility scooters.
 These can vary depending on who you fly with.